 According to a 2017 Today Translations research study conducted by business psychology expert Keith Broni, an emoji is a linguistic tool that is used to enhance our texts and other electronic communication messages.
 In essence, emojis can be likened to a new type of optional punctuation that can be used to complement an electronic message.

-It’s important to be mindful, however, of the fact that every punctuation mark has a very specific purpose, meaning, and universally-accepted interpretation.
+However, it’s important to be mindful that every punctuation mark has a very specific purpose, meaning, and universally accepted interpretation.
 While emojis are not mandatory at the end (or beginning) of a sentence, they are symbols like punctuation marks and can add to the emotional essence of a message.
 If sent to a recipient whom the sender knows will understand the intended meaning of the emoji, a little pictogram has the ease and power of creatively complementing a message, affirming the message’s intent, and bringing people together.

 If you are a technical writer creating content for a global audience, that will be sent to a professional document translation services company like SimulTrans for translation, you might find our Free White Paper of interest!